Stress Eating

 You can get back to listening to your natural rhythms.

 Becoming a Conscious Eater is often like getting back to nature.
 Eating more naturally, most of the time.
-It is like when you were little and you ate because you were hungry and stopped when you were full.
+It is like when you were little and ate because you were hungry and stopped when you were full.
 Even when you had something delicious, like your favorite ice cream, you listened to your body and stopped when your body let you know it was enough.

 And if this was not your experience growing up — maybe you never had the opportunity to listen to your body — you can learn how to listen now.